-The Town shall have the authority to require that Clearing and Grading Management Plans be monitored during project construction and annually after the project is completed to establish that performance standards and conditions have been met.

-- 1. The applicant and his/her representatives shall demonstrate sufficient scientific expertise and capability to implement the Clearing and Grading Management Plan, monitor the site, and make corrections if the project fails to meet projected goals. - 2.
-Monitoring reports shall document milestones, successes, problems, and contingency actions of implementing the Clearing and Grading Management Plan. - 3.
-The Town shall have the authority to extend the monitoring period, require corrective measures, and/or require additional monitoring reports beyond the initial monitoring period for any project that does not meet the performance standards identified in the Clearing and Grading Management Plan, or does not provide adequate replacement for the functions and values of an impacted critical area. - 4.
+- 1. The Town shall have the authority to require that Clearing and Grading Management Plans be monitored during project construction and annually after the project is completed to establish that performance standards and conditions have been met. - a.
+The applicant and his/her representatives shall demonstrate sufficient scientific expertise and capability to implement the Clearing and Grading Management Plan, monitor the site, and make corrections if the project fails to meet projected goals. - b.
+Monitoring reports shall document milestones, successes, problems, and contingency actions of implementing the Clearing and Grading Management Plan. - c.
+The Town shall have the authority to extend the monitoring period, require corrective measures, and/or require additional monitoring reports beyond the initial monitoring period for any project that does not meet the performance standards identified in the Clearing and Grading Management Plan, or does not provide adequate replacement for the functions and values of an impacted critical area. - d.
 The Town shall have the authority to enter the property with one-week's notice by mail to the property owner to inspect the elements of the Clearing and Grading Management Plan at any time during the monitoring period.
 Notice shall be effective two days after the date of postmark. - I. Inspection.
-The Director may inspect the site consistent with Section 16.08.130. - J. Amendments.
-Amendments to the approved Clearing and Grading Management Plan may only be made with approval of the Director.

-K. Recording of Clearing and Grading Management Plan.
+The Director may inspect the site consistent with Section 16.08.130.
+The Applicant or any successor in interest shall cooperate with the Director in the making of such inspections.

+- J. Amendments.
+Amendments to the approved Clearing and Grading Management Plan may only be made with approval of the Director. - K. Recording of Clearing and Grading Management Plan.